 Chapter 7 Residency Requirements and The 730-Day Rule

 So, you’ve moved to Arizona recently, but you want to file a chapter 7 bankruptcy.
 Can you?
-As with every legal questions, the answer is: “It depends.”
+As with every legal question, the answer is: “It depends.”

 To file a chapter 7 bankruptcy in Arizona, you just need to have resided here for the majority of the past 180 days (91 days) before the filing date.
 Even though you can file your bankruptcy here in Arizona doesn’t always mean you can use Arizona exemptions.